Worthiit/termux-app-lang-switch/README.md

 }`

 Build Details
- * Development Environment: Compiled using Android Studio Ladybug.
+ * Development Environment: can be Compiled using Android Studio Ladybug or GitHub actions here on GitHub
  * Workflow: The APK is generated through GitHub Actions for transparency and ease of access.
 This change ensures a smoother experience for developers who rely on hardware keyboards and multiple languages.

+i haven't tried it myself so you are free to open an issue